osb-group/osb-learn/storyboarding/osu_sgl/syntax.rst

 - Next two being initial position of x and y.
 From the example, 300 being initial X-axis and 400 being Y-axis.
 - Last two being final position of x and y.
 At 2000ms, the element should be on 500 on X-axis and 600 on Y-axis (according to sample code above).

+MORE COMING SOON (Above is just a test)